Geography of Bangladesh: River systems

 The rivers of Bangladesh mark both the physiography of the nation and the life of the people.
 About 700 in number, these rivers generally flow south.
 The larger rivers serve as the main source of water for cultivation and as the principal arteries of commercial transportation.
 Rivers also provide fish, an important source of protein.
 Flooding of the rivers during the monsoon season causes enormous hardship and hinders development, but fresh deposits of rich silt replenish the fertile but overworked soil.
 The rivers also drain excess monsoon rainfall into the Bay of Bengal.
 Thus, the great river system is at the same time the country's principal resource and its greatest hazard.

 The profusion of rivers can be divided into five major networks.
 The Jamuna-Brahmaputra is 292 km long and extends from northern Bangladesh to its confluence with the Padma.
 Originating as the Yarlung Tsangpo River in China's Xizang Autonomous Region (Tibet) and flowing through India's state of Arunachal Pradesh, where it becomes known as the Brahmaputra ("Son of Brahma"), it receives waters from five major tributaries that total some 740 km in length.
-At the point where the Brahmaputra meets the Tista River in Bangladesh, it becomes known as the Jamuna.
+At the point, where the Brahmaputra meets the Tista River in Bangladesh, it becomes known as the Jamuna.
 The Jamuna is notorious for its shifting subchannels and for the formation of fertile silt islands (chars).
 No permanent settlements can exist along its banks.

 The second system is the Padma-Ganges, which is divided into two sections: a 258 km segment, the Ganges, which extends from the western border with India to its confluence with the Jamuna some 72 km west of Dhaka, and a 126 km segment, the Padma, which runs from the Ganges-Jamuna confluence to where it joins the Meghna River at Chandpur.
 The Padma-Ganges is the central part of a deltaic river system with hundreds of rivers and streams—some 2100 km in length—flowing generally east or west into the Padma.

-The third network is the Surma-Meghna River System, which courses from the northeastern border with India to Chandpur, where it joins the Padma.
+The third network is the Surma-Meghna River System, which courses from the north-eastern border with India to Chandpur, where it joins the Padma.
 The Surma-Meghna, at 669 km by itself the longest river in Bangladesh, is formed by the union of six lesser rivers.
 Below the city of Kalipur it is known as the Meghna.
 When the Padma and Meghna join, they form the fourth river system—the Padma-Meghna—which flows 145 km to the Bay of Bengal.

 This mighty network of four river systems flowing through the Bangladesh Plain drains an area of some 1.5 e6sqkm.
 The numerous channels of the Padma-Meghna, its distributaries, and smaller parallel rivers that flow into the Bay of Bengal are referred to as the Mouths of the Ganges.
 Like the Jamuna, the Padma-Meghna and other estuaries on the Bay of Bengal are also known for their many chars.